 - McCormick School of Engineering & Applied Science

 View and download the most current syllabus for the upcoming year of NUvention: Medical.
 This course is instructed by faculty lead Pete McNerney, a McCormick Faculty Fellow and Founder/Senior Adviser at Thomas, McNerney & Partners, a health care venture firm.
+This is a two-quarter course, offered in the fall and winter.

 Ideas explored in NUvention: Medical have become burgeoning startups.
 Take a look at some of the businesses still in operation today.